nicholaswilde/recipes/docs/vegetarian/meat-free-meat-loaf.md

 ### Step 6

 In a food processor, mix soft tofu, tahini, soy sauce, and minced parsley.
-Stir into the TJs soy meat and season with salt and pepper.
+Stir into the TJ's soy meat and season with salt and pepper.

 ### Step 7